THE NEONATAL SOCIETY CONSTITUTION

 - the immediate past President shall remain a member of the Committee for 2 years after retiring from the post

-- the two Secretaries shall hold office for 4 years from the AGM of their election
+- the two Secretaries shall hold office for 4 years from the AGM of their election, the first 2 years as Meetings Secretary followed by 2 years as General Secretary

-- the committee can extend the term of office of an ordinary member by one year to prevent all 3 ordinary members being replaced simultaneously
+- the Committee can extend the term of office of an Ordinary Member by one or two years to prevent all 3 Ordinary Members being replaced simultaneously

 7. The members of the Committee holding office or membership of the Committee at the date of adoption of this Constitution shall remain in office or membership of the Committee (as the case may be) and their periods of office or membership of the Committee shall be calculated from the latest dates on which they were respectively elected before the adoption of this Constitution.